 Fresh Food Deserves a Fine Farm Stand

-Crossroad Farm is a 50-acre market garden near Lake Fairlee, Vermont, selling fruits and veggies through a CSA system, and a popular retail stand.
+This timber frame farm stand is one of our most beloved projects.
+Crossroad Farm is a 50-acre market garden near Lake Fairlee, Vermont selling fruits and veggies through a CSA system, and a popular retail stand.
 When their stand burned in fall 2006, they contracted with TimberHomes to build a replacement.
-Completed in 2007, the farm stand was a tremendous boon for Crossroad Farm, significantly increasing revenue.
-Since it was built the stand has directly inspired at least six other projects, including a carbon copy of the frame for a Great Room in nearby Vershire.
+Completed in 2007, the timber frame farm stand was a tremendous boon for Crossroad Farm, significantly increasing revenue.
+Since it was built, the stand has directly inspired at least six other projects, including a carbon copy of the frame for a Great Room in nearby Vershire.

 Collaborative Design helps Farm Stand serve Many Needs

 Initially the plan was simple gable structure, facing the road, identical to their former stand.
 After a few discussions about the deeper needs of the farm, however, it became clear that some design changes could make the farm stand both a more functional space for processing veggies, and more welcoming to clients than the former stand had been.